-The charcoal filter is located above the LEL transmitter.
+The charcoal filter is located in the top left corner of the enclosure.
 It is held in place by a metal clip.
-The charcoal filter is placed after the H_2S sensor and before the CO sensor in the flow system.
+The charcoal filter is placed after the H_2S sensor and before the CO sensor (if one is installed) in the flow system.
 It scrubs out interfering gasses which may cause the CO sensor to respond, such as H_2S or certain hydrocarbons.
-Replace the charcoal filter when false high CO readings are noticed, especially in the presence of H_2S .
+It is included in this version of the sample draw detector in case a CO sensor is added in the field.
+If a CO sensor is added in the field, a new charcoal filter should also be installed.